KoredeSec/azure-sentinel-home-soc/README.md

 - Successfully collected and visualized attacker login attempts.
 - Built a dynamic attack map showing source geolocation of failed RDP attempts.
 - Demonstrated ability to ingest, query, and enrich security logs in Sentinel.
+- Implemented a full incident response workflow, from alerting to automated logging.

 ---